Kray-G/kilite/README.md

 ### Outputting C Code and Making the Executable

-*Note that this is not implemented yet.*

     $ ./kilite --cfull file.kl > file.c
     (file.c)
-    $ gcc -o file file.c -L. -lkilite
+    $ gcc -o file file.c -L. -lkilite -lm
     (file)
     $ ./file

 Note that you need the actual compiler like gcc on Linux, cl.exe on Windows, or something to make an actual executable.
 Instead, you can use the compiler you want.

+### Generating the Executable Directly

+    $ ./kilite -X file.kl
+    (file)
+    $ ./file

+Note that, also in this case, you need the actual compiler like gcc on Linux, cl.exe on Windows.
+By default, it's cl.exe on Windows and gcc on Linux.
+But if you want, tcc is also available.

 ### Compiling the Script Separatedly